fpinzn/aassert/README.md

 To check if a value `value` is a of type number just call `aa.number(value)` if you are on the keystroke saving trend just call `aa.n(value)`.
 It will return the boolean value.

-__To throw an exception if the value is not of the required type__ call `AA.n(value)` and an `AAssertionNotMetException` with the type required and the actual type.
-TODO: provide better tracing of the origin of the error.
+__The strict calls `AA...` will throw an exception if the value is not of the required type__ call `AA.n(value)` and an `AAssertionNotMetException`.
+Another way that provides better error tracing is using an ad-hoc type.

 All calls to AA are chaineable, so you can perform `AA.n(myNumber).s(myString)...`, this is particulary useful when dealing with parameters.